Quadratic Assignment on Dirac

 from helpers import plot_qap, assignment_from_solution, create_qap_objective, create_qap_constraints, find_index_of_nearest

-from data import mip_obj_vals
+from qap_data import mip_obj_vals

 Here is the data described in the tables above.